 • The Complex-Type Templates are no longer supported.
 Therefore, that subpalette has been removed.
-Instead, see 6.3.1 Using the RTI DDS ComplexType Generator on page 94.
+Instead.
+Direct CLF calls are no longer supported; use the VIs generated using the RTI DDS ComplexType Generator instead.
+See 6.3.1 Using the RTI DDS ComplexType Generator on page 103.

 • The ForceNewDomainParticipant? flag from the Advanced Reader/Writer Configuration has been deleted.
 If these clusters are not updated automatically, they need to be updated manually.
-To do so, go to the Front Panel, right-click on the old cluster, select Replace, RTI DDS Toolkit and
+To do so, go to the Front Panel, right-click on the old cluster, select Replace, RTI DDS Toolkit and choose the new cluster.